-Today we will be adding another recipe to that but instead of using tuna or bangus (milkfish) we will be using one of my favourite fish, salmon.
-This Spicy Salmon Belly and Kangkong Soup is a simple soup with sour and spicy notes from Sriracha sauce, ginger and limes.
-The kangkong leaves also added another dimension in texture which perfectly complements the soft tender salmon meat.
-You can enjoy this on its own or with freshly cooked jasmine rice.
+This Spicy Salmon Belly and Kangkong Soup is a simple soup with sour and spicy notes from Sriracha sauce, ginger and limes, the kangkong leaves also add another dimension in texture which perfectly complements the soft tender salmon meat.
+You can enjoy this on its own or with some freshly cooked jasmine rice.

 - 600 g salmon belly, sliced into bite sized pieces

 - 6 cups water

 - 2 tbsp tomato paste